First Indochina War

-The First Indochina War (generally known as the Indochina War in France, and as the Anti-French Resistance War in Vietnam) began in French Indochina from 19 December 1946 to 20 July 1954 between France and Việt Minh (Democratic Republic of Vietnam), and their respective allies.
-Việt Minh was led by Võ Nguyên Giáp and Hồ Chí Minh.
-Most of the fighting took place in Tonkin in Northern Vietnam, although the conflict engulfed the entire country and also extended into the neighboring French Indochina protectorates of Laos and Cambodia.
+The First Indochina War (generally known as the Indochina War in France, and as the Anti-French Resistance War in Vietnam, and alternatively internationally as the French-Indochina War) was fought in Indochina between France and the Việt Minh, and their respective allies, from 19 December 1946 until 1 August 1954.
+The Việt Minh was led by Võ Nguyên Giáp and Hồ Chí Minh.
+The conflict mainly happened in Vietnam.

-At the Potsdam Conference in July 1945, the allied Combined Chiefs of Staff decided that Indochina south of latitude 16° north was to be included in the Southeast Asia Command under British Admiral Mountbatten.
-On V-J Day, September 2, Hồ Chí Minh proclaimed in Hanoi (Tonkin's capital) the establishment of the Democratic Republic of Vietnam (DRV).
-In late September 1945, Chinese forces entered Tonkin, and Japanese forces to the north of that line surrendered to Generalissimo Chiang Kai-shek.
-At the same time, British forces landed in Saigon (Cochinchina's capital), and Japanese forces in the south surrendered to the British.
-The Chinese accepted the DRV under Hồ Chí Minh, then in power in Hanoi.
-The British refused to do likewise in Saigon, and deferred to the French, against the ostensible support of the Việt Minh by American OSS representatives.
-The DRV ruled as the only civil government in all of Vietnam for a period of about 20 days, after the abdication of Emperor Bảo Đại, who had governed under the Japanese rule.
-On 23 September 1945, with the knowledge of the British commander in Saigon, French forces overthrew the local DRV government, and declared French authority restored in Cochinchina.
-Guerrilla warfare began around Saigon immediately, but the French gradually retook control of Indochina.
-Hồ Chí Minh agreed to talk with France but negotiations failed.
+At the Potsdam Conference in July 1945, the Allied Combined Chiefs of Staff decided that Indochina south of latitude 16° north was to be included in the Southeast Asia Command under British Admiral Mountbatten.
+The French return to southern Indochina was also supported by the Allies.
+On V-J Day, September 2, Hồ Chí Minh proclaimed in Hanoi the establishment of the Democratic Republic of Vietnam (DRV).
+Also in September 1945, Chinese forces entered Hanoi, and Japanese forces to the north of that line surrendered to Generalissimo Chiang Kai-shek.
+At the same time, British forces landed in Saigon, and Japanese forces in the south surrendered to the British.
+The Chinese acknowledged the DRV and the communist-led Việt Minh, then in power in Hanoi, even though they also supported pro-Chinese nationalist factions.
+The British refused to do that in Saigon, and deferred to the French.
+The DRV ruled as the only civil government in all of Vietnam for a period of about 20 days, after the abdication of Emperor Bảo Đại, who had governed Vietnam since 1926.

+On 23 September 1945, with the knowledge of the British commander in Saigon, French forces overthrew the local DRV government, and declared French authority restored in the south 16th parallel.
+Guerrilla warfare began around Saigon immediately.
+After China allowed France to advance north, Hồ Chí Minh agreed to talk with France but negotiations failed.
 After one year of low-level conflict, all-out war broke out in December 1946 between French and Việt Minh forces as Hồ Chí Minh and his government went underground.
-The French tried to stabilize Indochina by reorganizing it as a Federation of Associated States.
-In 1949, they put former Emperor Bảo Đại back in power, as the ruler of a newly established State of Vietnam.
+As part of decolonization, France talked with nationalists from 1947 and reorganized Indochina as a confederation of associated states within the French Union, based on a major reform declaration of 24 March 1945.
+In June 1949, they put former Emperor Bảo Đại back in power, as the ruler of the State of Vietnam.
+France also returned Cochinchina to Vietnam.
+However, the new state only slowly gained autonomy.